-5.4 Cache Sharing
+D. Cache Sharing

-We first verify the correctness of our proposed equations for estimating the response time of a task with cache sharing.
+We first evaluate the effectiveness of our proposed equations in predicting the worst-case response time (WCRT) of a task with cache sharing.
 In this experiment, all tasks run on a single core with 8 cache partitions.
-Table 2 shows the cache partition allocations to the tasks by the cache-sharing technique and the estimated response time of the tasks.
-The response time is estimated with two methods: "NoCInt" means intra-core cache interference is not taken into account, and "CInt" means the response time is calculated by Equation (2).
-Figure 12 illustrates the measured response time of each task.
-The estimated response time values with NoCInt and CInt are depicted as straight lines in each graph.
-In all tasks, the measured response time exceeds the estimated time with NoCInt, but does not exceed the estimated time with CInt.
-For $\tau_1$ , the estimated response time difference between NoCInt and CInt is solely caused by the cache warm-up delay, because $\tau_1$ has the highest priority task and does not experience any cache-related preemption delay.
-This result verifies the validity of our response time test which explicitly considers the cache warm-up delay. $\tau_4$ shows a significant 93.9 msec difference between NoCInt and CInt.
-Since the estimated response time with NoCInt is close to the period of $\tau_3$ , timing penalties from intra-core cache interference make the response time exceed the period of $\tau_3$ .
-Then, the next instance of $\tau_3$ preempts $\tau_4$ , thereby increasing the response time of $\tau_4$ significantly.
+Table II shows the cache partition allocations to the tasks by the cache-sharing technique and the predicted WCRT of the tasks.
+The WCRT is calculated with two methods: "NoCInt" means intra-core cache interference is not taken into account, and "CInt" means the WCRT is calculated by Equation (2).

+Figure 8 illustrates the observed response time of each task.
+The WCRT values with NoCInt and CInt are depicted as straight lines in each graph.
+In all tasks, the observed response time exceeds the WCRT with NoCInt, but does not exceed the WCRT with CInt.
+For τ_1 , the observed response time greater than the WCRT with NoCInt is solely caused by the cache warm-up delay, because τ_1 has the highest priority task and does not experience any cache-related preemption delay.
+Figure 9 supports this observation.
+It shows the observed L3 misses of τ_1 's instances.
+Since τ_1 shares its cache partitions with other tasks, the observed L3 misses are higher than the worst-case L3 miss value that is estimated when τ_1 does not share cache partitions.
+The correlation between τ_1 's observed response time and observed L3 misses is also clearly shown.
+Hence, we can identify that τ_1 's observed response time greater than the WCRT with NoCInt is caused by increased

+Fig. 8.
+Response time of tasks with cache sharing on a single core

+L3 cache misses, rather than jitter.
+This result shows the effect of our response time test that explicitly considers the cache warm-up delay.
+Task τ_4 shows a significant 93.9 msec difference between NoCInt and CInt.
+Since the WCRT with NoCInt is close to the period of τ_3 , timing penalties from intra-core cache interference make the response time exceed the period of τ_3 .
+Then, the next instance of τ_3 preempts τ_4 , thereby increasing the response time of τ_4 significantly.

-Secondly, we identify the utilization benefit of the cache-sharing technique by comparing the total CPU utilization with and without cache sharing.
-Without cache sharing, cache allocations are as follows: $\tau_1$ is assigned 1 partition, $\tau_2$ is assigned 3 partitions, $\tau_3$ is assigned 2 partitions, and $\tau_4$ is assigned 2 partitions.
+Secondly, we identify the utilization benefit of the cachesharing technique by comparing the total CPU utilization with and without cache sharing.
+Without cache sharing, cache allocations are as follows: τ_1 is assigned 1 partition, τ_2 is assigned 3 partitions, τ_3 is assigned 2 partitions, and τ_4 is assigned 2 partitions.
 Note that this is the only possible cache allocation without cache sharing because the number of available cache partitions is eight, which is equal to the sum of each task's minimum cache requirement.
-With cache sharing, the same cache allocations as in the Table 2 are used.
-Figure 13 depicts the total CPU utilization with and without cache sharing.
-The left three bars are the estimated and the measured values without cache sharing and the right four bars are the values with cache sharing.
-The utilization values with cache sharing are almost 10%lower than the values without cache sharing.
+With cache sharing, the same cache allocations as in the Table II are used.
+Figure 10 depicts the total CPU utilization with and without cache sharing.
+The left three bars are the predicted and the observed values without cache sharing and the right four bars are the values with cache sharing.
+The utilization values with cache sharing are almost 10% lower than the values without cache sharing.
 This result shows that cache sharing is very beneficial for saving the CPU utilization.
-Furthermore, with cache sharing, both the worst-case and the average-case measured utilization are higher than the estimated utilization with NoCInt and lower than the estimated value with CInt.
-This implies that Equation (1) provides a valid upper bound on the total utilization with intra-core cache interference.
+Furthermore, with cache sharing, both the worst-case and the average-case observed utilization are higher than the predicted utilization with NoCInt but lower than the predicted value with CInt.
+This implies that Equation (1) provides a safe upper bound on the total utilization with intra-core cache interference.

-5.5 Cache-aware Task Allocation
+E. Cache-Aware Task Allocation